SoftUni/Programming-Basics-Book-Java-EN/chapter-00-preface.md

 **A new group starts each month.** The Programming Basics course at SoftUni is organized regularly using a few different programming languages as basis.
 So, check it out!
 This course is **free**, and you can quit any time you like. **Signing up** for free on-site or online training is available via the **SoftUni application form**: [https://softuni.org](https://softuni.org).

-## Why did we choose Java?
+## Why Did We Choose Java?

 For this book, we choose the **Java** because it is a **modern programming language** for high-level programming, open-source, easy to learn, and **suitable for beginners**.
 Using Java is **widespread**, with a well-developed ecosystem, numerous libraries and technology frameworks, and accordingly, it gives many **perspectives** for development.
 Java combines paradigms of procedural, object-oriented, and functional programming in a modern way with easy syntax although it is more descriptive than Python and JavaScript.
 In this book, we will use **Java** language and **IntelliJ IDEA** development environment, which are available for free.

 As we will explain later, **the programming language that we start with, does not make a significant difference**, but we still need to use some programming language, and in this book we choose Java specifically.
 The book can also be found mirrored in other programming languages such as C#  and JavaScript (see [https://java-book.softuni.org](https://java-book.softuni.org)).

-## The book in other programming languages: Java, JavaScript, Python, C++
+## The Book in Other Programming Languages: Java, JavaScript, Python, C++

 This book on programming for beginners is available in several programming languages (or is in the process of being adapted for them):